yuxiangluo1983/timetravel/README.md

 There should be a way to get a list of the different versions too.
 Finally, `/api/v1` should still work after these changes.

-# Reccomendations
+# Reccommendations

 We expect you to work as if this task was a normal project at work.
 So please write your code in a way that fits your intuitive notion of operating within best practices.
-Additionally, you should at the very least have a different commmit for each individual step, ideally more as you go through process of completing the take-home.
+Additionally, you should at the very least have a different commmit for each individual objective, ideally more as you go through process of completing the take-home.
 Also we like to see your thought process and fixes as you make changes.
 So don't be afraid of committing code that you later edit.
 No need to squash those commits.